neondatabase/neon/docs/rfcs/022-pageserver-delete-from-s3.md

 Before the options are discussed, note that deletion can be quite long process.
 For deletion from s3 the obvious choice is [DeleteObjects](https://docs.aws.amazon.com/AmazonS3/latest/API/API_DeleteObjects.html) API call.
 It allows to batch deletion of up to 1k objects in one API call.
 So deletion operation linearly depends on number of layer files.

+Another design limitation is that there is no cheap `mv` operation available for s3. `mv` from `aws s3 mv` uses `copy(src, dst) + delete(src)`.
+So `mv`-like operation is not feasible as a building block because it actually amplifies the problem with both duration and resulting cost of the operation.

 For simplicity lets look into deleting tenants.
+Differences in deletion process between tenants and timelines are mentioned in paragraph ["Differences between tenants and timelines"](#differences-between-tenants-and-timelines)

 ### 1. Pageserver owns deletion machinery